anthony3662/erastourleagues/README.md

 The site is live updated during concerts.
 Leaderboards are posted for every show, prizes will be available to top achievers, depending on the financial and community support this project receives.

 ### Also, I'm open to work.
 I was HIGHLY MOTIVATED on this project, a true passion project, and I'll be highly motivated for you if you have the right opportunity!
-I'm an experienced mobile/web engineer, React Native/React/Typescript
+I'm an experienced mobile/web engineer, React Native/React/Typescript.
+If you're interested, please email erastourleagues@gmail.com using a work domain email.

 Demo - https://drive.google.com/file/d/1ga7XrdpWOoDcq_sLCSU75-RYrKF7ixV8/view?usp=sharing